 |Entire frame continuous||Discrete continuous frame|

-A continuous frame can be continuous throughout its entire frame where all the joints are 'rigid' (left hand figure), or where only a discrete part of the frame is continuous (right hand figure).
-Both types of continuous frames provide appropriate lateral resistance due to lateral wind loading.
+A continuous frame can be continuous throughout the entire frame where all the joints are 'rigid' (left hand figure), or where only a discrete part of the frame is continuous (right hand figure).
+Both types of continuous frames ban be designed to provide appropriate resistance due to lateral loading.

-Before a detailed analysis and design of the frame is performed it is important that realistic preliminary beam section sizes and column section sizes are determined individually.
+Before a detailed analysis and design of the frame is performed it is important that realistic preliminary beam section sizes and column section sizes are determined.
 The figure shows the bending moments acting on the beams and columns for vertical loading (floor/roof loads) only, and for horizontal loading (wind) only.
-Treating the vertical and horizontal loads separately, realistic member sizes (beams and columns) can be determined with appropriate stiffness and strength characteristics.

-For multi-storey buildings where unbraced continuous frames are used, the critical case for design is the provision of adequate resistance to lateral loading at the Serviceability Limit State (SLS).
+For multi-storey buildings where unbraced continuous frames are used, the critical case for design is usually the provision of adequate resistance to lateral loading at the Serviceability Limit State (SLS).
 Typically this requires that the relative horizontal deflection between floors is controlled and limited to a magnitude of storey height/300.
-As realistic member sections (beams and columns) have already been determined, satisfactory behaviour of the frame at SLS can be ascertained.

-Analysis of the frame under vertical pattern loading will also need to be considered in order to include single and double curvature bending in the columns.
+Analysis of the frame under vertical pattern loading will also need to be considered in order to assess single and double curvature bending in the columns.

-An important aspect in the design of a continuous frame is an appreciation of the lateral displacement behaviour of the column bases.
+An important aspect in the design of a continuous frame is an appreciation of the lateral displacement between the base level and the first floor.
 This is particular important for 'pinned' column bases where a significant amount of lateral displacement can occur between the ground and the first floor of the frame.
-Consideration should therefore be given to moment resisting column bases as well as 'pinned' bases, but noting the corresponding implications regarding loading transferred to the foundations and the corresponding costs issues.
+Consideration should therefore be given to moment resisting column bases, but noting that providing fixity in the foundations is likely to be costly.

 Assessment of the stability of the frame requires the frame to be assessed for its sensitivity to global and local imperfections and sway.
-Where the frame is sensitive to these effects, it will be necessary to re-analyse the frame to determine the additional forces and bending moments in the members, caused by these second-order effects.
+Where the frame is sensitive to these effects, it will be necessary to allow for the additional forces and bending moments in the members, caused by these second-order effects.

-Once accurate forces and bending moments are known, the beam and column sections can be accurately designed.
-Finally based on these forces and moments acting on the frame, the connections can be designed.
+Once accurate forces and bending moments are known, the beam and column sections can be verified.
+Finally, based on these forces and moments acting on the frame, the connections can be designed.

 In order to ensure that the worst vertical load effects due to loading on the floors and the roof on the frame are obtained, it is necessary to consider realistic combinations of pattern loading.
 The imposed floor loading should be arranged in the most unfavourable but realistic pattern.
 Suggested combinations are shown in the figure below.
 The designer should however, apply engineering judgement to each situation.
 The imposed roof loading should generally not be patterned for the gravity load case.